austin-smith/fusion-bridge/src/app/(features)/alarm/ALARM.md

     *   Users can manually arm or disarm alarm zones via the UI.
     *   These actions are handled by backend logic (`src/lib/actions/alarm-zone-actions.ts`) and reflected in the Zustand store (`src/stores/store.ts`).
     *   All state changes are logged in an audit trail with user, timestamp, and reason.
+    *   Real-time notifications of zone state changes are broadcast via Server-Sent Events (SSE) to all connected clients.

 1.  **Scheduled Zone Control** *(Infrastructure Available, Currently Inactive)*:
     *   Complete arming schedule infrastructure exists (`armingSchedules` table, API endpoints, UI components).